Armed Forces of Armenia: Afghanistan

 Armenia deployed 130 soldiers in Afghanistan as part of the NATO-led International Security Assistance Force (ISAF).
 They were serving under German command protecting an airport in Kunduz.

 Lebanon

 In 2014, Armenia deployed 33 peacekeepers to Lebanon as part of UNIFIL.
-They currently serve under the Italian contingent and fulfill headquarter security functions.
+Since then, they have served under the Italian contingent and fulfill headquarter security functions.

 Mali

 In 2015, one peacekeeper was dispatched to Mali on a monitoring-peacekeeping mission.

 Kazakhstan

 In 2022, Armenia sent around 100 servicemen to Kazakhstan as part of the Collective Security Treaty Organization peacekeeping forces.
 Nikol Pashinyan, who serves as the CSTO chairman, confirmed that the alliance will send 'peacekeepers' to Kazakhstan for a limited period given the threat to national security and the sovereignty of Kazakhstan, due to the 2022 Kazakh protests.